Manipulation and Peer Mechanisms: A Survey: Introduction

 \section{Introduction}

+Imagine that you are competing for a prize at your workplace.
+The prize is awarded by asking everyone at your work, including you, to nominate who deserves the prize.
+The person with the most nominations wins.
+Who should you nominate?
+If you tell the truth and nominate who you think is most deserving, your nomination could cause you to lose out.
+Would you be truthful?
+Do you think your colleagues would be truthful?

-In peer mechanisms, the competitors for a prize also determine who wins.
-Each competitor may be asked to rank, grade, or nominate peers for the prize.
-Since the prize can be valuable, competitors may be tempted to manipulate the mechanism to increase their chance of winning.
-We survey approaches to prevent or discourage the manipulation of peer mechanisms.
+As this example illustrates, when the competitors for a prize also determine who wins, the competitors may be tempted to manipulate the outcome.
+A growing research literature, which we collect under the term ``peer mechanisms'', aims to prevent or discourage manipulation in these situations.
+This paper surveys both the theoretical and empirical research on peer mechanisms and offers several research challenges.

-Peer mechanisms have a variety of high-stakes applications.
+The interest in peer mechanisms has been fueled by the variety of high-stakes applications.
 The prize can take many forms.
 Closest to the experience of researchers, the prize could be an award at a conference.
-Further afield, the prize could be grades in a course \citep{topping1998peergrading}, aid targeted to people in need \citep{conning2002community, alatas2012targeting}, loans for entrepreneurs \citep{hussam2021targeting}, a job for freelancers \citep{kotturi2020hirepeer}, or even the papacy of the Catholic Church \citep{mackenzie2020pope}.
+Further afield, the prize could be grades in a course \citep{topping1998peergrading}, a time slot to use a telescope \citep{merrifield2009telescope}, aid targeted to people in need \citep{conning2002community, alatas2012targeting}, loans for entrepreneurs \citep{hussam2021targeting}, a job for freelancers \citep{kotturi2020hirepeer}, an award for the best soccer player of the year \citep{caragiannis2019additive}, or even the papacy of the Catholic Church \citep{mackenzie2020pope}.

 The variety of applications has inspired a variety of models.
-Some models, known as \emph{peer selection}, assume the designer wishes to select a single participant or a limited number of participants for the prize.
+Some models, known as \emph{peer selection}, assume the mechanism designer wishes to select a single participant or a limited number of participants for the prize.
 While other models, known as \emph{peer grading}, assume each participant should receive a cardinal score.
-Besides the output of the mechanism, the models can differ in many other dimensions, such as what the participants are asked to report, whether reports can be checked against ground truth, and whether the planner can make payments.
+Besides the mechanism's output, the models can differ in many other dimensions, such as what the participants are asked to report, the type of information participants hold about their peers, and whether the mechanism designer can make payments.